Frederick (poss Frank) White

 Additional Information

 The CWGC gives the information recorded above, however the medal roll index card suggests that Frederick was known as Frank and served as 4666 and 266462 of the Hertfordshire Regiment and then 235106 of the Lincolnshire Regiment.
-Walter White (Frederick’s elder brother) served in the Bedfordshire Regiment, was killed in Palestine in 1918 and is also commemorated on the Westmill War Memorial.
-The Soldiers Died in the Great War records suggest that he was born in Hertford and lived in Buntingford when he enlisted.
-Therefore there is some doubt of this man's record here.
+We believe that his brother George, elder by about 22 years enlisted with Frederick as his service number in the Lincolnshire was 235107 and both previously served in the Herts Regiment – both appear on the Tyne Cot Memorial.
+Walter White (another older brother) served in the Bedfordshire Regiment, was killed in Palestine in 1918 and is also commemorated on the Westmill War Memorial.

 Acknowledgments